file9.ai

 Environment

-The Republic of the Congo faces various environmental issues, including air and water pollution, deforestation, and wildlife protection concerns.
-The government is a party to multiple international environmental agreements aimed at addressing these challenges.
+The Republic of the Congo faces various environmental challenges, including deforestation and pollution.
+Despite these issues, the country is a signatory to multiple international environmental agreements.

-• Total renewable water resources: Approximately 832 billion cubic meters (2020).
+• Water resources: Total renewable water resources are estimated at 832 billion cubic meters.

 Transportation